← Back to blog

 Field checklist you can apply this week

-The goal of this sprint is not perfection.
-It is to replace assumptions with tested facts.
-Most teams discover that their biggest risks are not unknown technologies; they are undocumented dependencies and unowned operational tasks.
-A one-week sprint gives you a clear remediation queue and creates momentum for deeper improvements.
+"The goal of this sprint is not perfection.
+It is to replace assumptions with tested facts."
+Most teams discover their greatest risks are undocumented dependencies and unowned operational tasks.

-When reviewing results, classify findings into three buckets: immediate fixes (high risk, low effort), planned engineering work (high impact, medium effort), and deferred optimizations (lower impact or high complexity).
-This triage keeps teams focused and prevents the common pattern of starting too many initiatives at once.
+When reviewing findings, classify into three buckets: immediate fixes (high risk, low effort), planned work (high impact, medium effort), and deferred optimizations (lower impact or high complexity).